-North Bay Haven Charter Career Academy is one of five schools under the parent company, Bay Haven Charter Academy, Inc. Bay Haven Charter Academy Elementary School, Bay Haven Charter Academy Middle School, North Bay Haven Charter Elementary School, North Bay Haven Charter Middle School and North Bay Haven Charter Career Academy all have a common board of directors and common management under Bay Haven Charter Academy, Inc.
+The Company and the schools: Bay Haven Charter Academy Elementary School, Bay Haven Charter Academy Middle School, North Bay Haven Charter Elementary School, North Bay Haven Charter Middle School and North Bay Haven Charter Career Academy, all have a common board of directors and common management.
+The schools are component units of the District.

-These financial statements include only the balances and activity of North Bay Haven Charter Elementary School and its component units, entities for which the School is considered to be financially accountable or for which the nature and significance of the relationship with the primary government are such that their exclusion would cause the School's financial statements to be misleading or incomplete.
-They have been prepared for the purpose of complying with Section 10.850, Rules of the Auditor General for Audits of Charter Schools and Similar Entities, Florida Virtual School, and Virtual Instruction Program Providers, and are not intended to be a complete presentation of the financial position or the changes in financial position of Bay Haven Charter Academy, Inc. or of Bay County District School Board.
+These financial statements include only the balances and activity of Bay Haven Charter Academy, Inc. and its component units, entities for which the Company is considered to be financially accountable or for which the nature and significance of the relationship with the primary government are such that their exclusion would cause the Company's financial statements to be misleading or incomplete.
+They are not intended to be a complete presentation of the financial position or the changes in financial position of Bay County District School Board in conformity with accounting principles generally accepted in the United States of America (GAAP).
+The accounting policies of the schools conform to GAAP, as applicable to charter schools in the State of Florida.